-Applicants may request a maximum up to \$400,000 in total costs per year for up to 5 years for clinical or population-based research, including implementation or dissemination research designed to accelerate the adoption and deployment of sustainable, evidence-based cancer prevention and screening interventions at multiple levels and in different clinical and community settings.
+Applicants may request a maximum up to \$300,000 in total costs per year for up to 4 years for clinical or population-based research, including implementation or dissemination research designed to accelerate the adoption and deployment of sustainable, evidence-based cancer prevention and screening interventions at multiple levels and in different clinical and community settings.
 Exceptions to these limits may be requested if extremely well justified (see section 10.2.12).
 Funds may be used for salary and fringe benefits, research supplies, equipment, subject participation costs, and travel to scientific/technical meetings or collaborating institutions.
 Requests for funds to support construction and/or renovation will not be approved under this funding mechanism.
-State law limits the amount of award funding that may be spent on indirect costs to no more than 5% of the total award amount.
+State law limits the amount of indirect costs to no more than 5% of the total award amount.